Author

 Whole Health Approach

 The Whole Health model embraces a personalized, interdisciplinary strategy that revolves around the individual’s personal wellness goals.
+Practitioners like F8 Wellness exemplify this model by utilizing a comprehensive, drug-free approach to treating the whole person, both brain and body.
 This model integrates non-drug therapies, group education, and wellness coaching, addressing physical, emotional, and social factors, often complemented by supportive options like Dona® chronic joint support.
 In studies involving nearly 800 veterans, the Whole Health approach significantly reduced daily pain interference compared to standard medical care or even cognitive behavioral therapy.
 Notably, these effects were achieved primarily via telehealth services, making Whole Health accessible to patients no matter their location.
 For more on this model’s outcomes, see VA Research News Briefs.

 Ketamine Infusion Therapy